Nothing’s more heart-wrenching, or hair-raising, than listening to your baby cry and cry. And cry . . .

 - Diaper needs changing?

 - Is he getting sick?
 Does he have a fever or other signs of illness (stuffy nose)?

 - Bored, tired or overstimulated?

 - Could he be frightened by a loud noise or by strangers?

 - Respond quickly when your baby cries during the first few months of life.
 If you respond quickly to your baby's cries, she may cry less overall.
 This also helps create a strong bond between the two of you, which is better for your overall relationship - and health.

 - To soothe your baby, play soft music, walk with her, rock her, hold her in a sling or front carrier, or swaddle her in a blanket as you carry or hold her.
 Car rides and soft noises, like running water, sometimes can be soothing.

 - Call your baby's medical provider if you can't soothe her or if she pulls up her legs or passes gas often.
-She may have colic (intense crying for more than 3 hours a day).
+She may have colic (intense crying for more than three hours a day).

 - Calm yourself in order to calm your baby: count out loud to 10 or more; turn on your favorite music; phone a friend or relative for support or to come over and help out; write down your thoughts; call your baby’s doctor.
 Or reach out to Healthy Mothers, Healthy Babies for emotional support.

 - NEVER EVER SHAKE YOUR BABY!
 Babies cry a lot.
 If you’re stressed, place your baby in his crib and walk out of the room for a few minutes until you can calm down.
 Shaking your baby can seriously injure or even kill him.
-Please make sure any caregiver knows this as well.
+Make sure any caregiver knows this as well.
 For more information from the National Center on Shaken Baby Syndrome on how to handle excessive crying, and the dangers of shaking a baby, click here.
 March of Dimes also provides helpful information on how to soothe your baby.
 For more, click here.